azzarip/food-explorers/content/emails/InterestedMilano.md

 Your CHF 76.– Cashback is valid for 10 days only, starting from the moment bookings open.

-You will receive a dedicated email titled “_Marvelous Milano — Bookings Now Open_” and from that moment, the countdown begins.
+You will receive a dedicated email and a Whatsapp Message and from that moment, the countdown begins.

 After the 10th day, the bonus expires.